decore/react-gulp-boiler-plate/README.md

-# React with Flux Starter Kit
+# React boiler plate

 Fork of @coryhouse great work on flux starter kit.
 In real project, gulp / grunt taks definition file tend to be too big and hard to maintain, in this fork we are  trying to chop gulp functionality in separate files, just for the sake of maintanibility.

-Division proposal:
+- Division proposal:

-- gulpfile.js: main gulfile.
+  + gulpfile.js: main gulfile.
-- gulpfile.config.js: config consts.
+  + gulpfile.config.js: config consts.
-- gulpfile.build.js: all things related with packaging (transpile, bundling js, css, linter...)
+  + gulpfile.build.js: all things related with packaging (transpile, bundling js, css, linter...)
-- gulpfile.browser.js: connect web server and live reload.
+  + gulpfile.browser.js: connect web server and live reload.

-Future enhancements:
+- Other enhancements:

-- Adding map support (easier debugging).
+  + Adding map support (easier debugging).

+- Future enhancements:
+  + Typescript support.
-- gulpfile.test.js: here we could place all karma / test config / tasks.
+  + gulpfile.test.js: here we could place all karma / test config / tasks.

-This contains the completed environment setup that we walk through in detail in module 2 of ["Building Applications with React and Flux" on Pluralsight](http://www.pluralsight.com/author/cory-house).

 ##This starter kit gives you the following:

 - React, React Router, and Flux for ultra-responsive UI development
 - Browserify bundling
 - jQuery with Bootstrap for styling